rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

 the chillest newsletter about the chillest tech.
 [Previous: #19](/newsletters/rust-and-smart-contracts/).

-Within the blockchain industray and without, the rate of Rust job postings appears to be on a steady rise, and every month we come across interesting new Rust gigs.
+Within the blockchain industry and without, the rate of Rust job postings appears to be on a steady rise, and every month we come across interesting new Rust gigs.
 New public job postings are listed